-- Dr. Nick Daneman - senior author on the manuscript, is a Clinical Scientists in the Division of Infectious Diseases at Sunnybrook Health Sciences Centre at the University of Toronto, and a Adjunct Physician at Public Health Ontario.
+- Dr. Nick Daneman - senior author on the manuscript, is a Clinical Scientist in the Division of Infectious Diseases at Sunnybrook Health Sciences Centre at the University of Toronto, and an Adjunct Physician at Public Health Ontario.

 This episode of Editors in Conversation is brought to you by the Journal of Clinical Microbiology and hosted by JCM Editor in Chief, Alex McAdam and Dr. Elli Theel.
-JCM is available at https://jcm.asm.org and on https://twitter.com/JClinMicro.
+JCM is available at jcm.asm.org and at twitter.com/JClinMicro.